 Yet, those freedoms do not come with a guarantee of satisfaction.
 Participating in a community, engaging in local politics, involving one’s self in the community, can be ugly, messy.
 Factions will arise.
 “Freedom,” Hayek wrote, “necessarily means that many things will be done which we do not like.”

-The father of the U.S. Constitution, James Madison, welcomed this diversity:
+The father of the U.S. Constitution, James Madison, welcomed this diversity as read in his writing of The Federalist, No. 51:

 Hence, faction assures no single power monopolizes or dominates our country.

 The American Republic requires citizens shouldering certain and differing responsibilities in communities, requires differing points of opinion to be heard, and most certainly cannot be rigidly ordered to the degree we may prefer.
-As political theorist Hannah Arendt explains in her work, On Revolution:
+As political theorist Hannah Arendt explains in her work, On Revolution (Chapter 6):

-“Democracy… was abhorred (by the American founders) because public opinion was held to rule where public spirit ought to prevail… the decisive incompatibility between the rule of a unanimously held ‘public opinion’ (in a democracy) and freedom of opinion (in a republic)” highlights “the truth of the matter… that no formation of opinion is ever possible where all opinions have become the same” (Chp.
-6).
+“Democracy… was abhorred (by the American founders) because public opinion was held to rule where public spirit ought to prevail… the decisive incompatibility between the rule of a unanimously held ‘public opinion’ (in a democracy) and ‘freedom of opinion’ (in a republic)” highlights “the truth of the matter… that no formation of opinion is ever possible where all opinions have become the same.”

 For America to be successful again, we have to interact with our fellow citizens.
 Commit to educated debates.
 Learn to compromise.
 It’s grassroots politics and community involvement.
 It’s recognizing that none of us is an expert.
 None of us has all the right answers.
 We consider the alternatives, then act on the best information we have at the time.
 If it doesn’t work, we start over.
 There are no theories here, only the empirical evidence we accumulate in life.
 And lest we forget, self-governance takes self-discipline.